What to do on a Apple Harvest Season trip to Stanthorpe

 During harvest season the crispest, sweetest, new season apples are available to buy.
 Two spots you can guarantee to find the freshest fruit:

-- Direct from the farmer at the Seasonal Feast Markets on Fridays 8am-2pm in the Piazza next to Vixens Bakery in the Stanthorpe CBD.
+- Direct from the farmer at the Granite Belt Farmers Markets on Fridays 7.30am – 12pm in the Railway Precinct on Davadi Street, near the CBD of Stanthorpe.